 Paramedic candidates must also have current ACLS certification.
-Advanced pediatric (ACLS, PEPP, EPC) and trauma (ITLS, PHTLS) certifications are also preferred for paramedic candidates.
+Advanced pediatric (PALS, PEPP, EPC) and trauma (ITLS, PHTLS) certifications are also preferred for paramedic candidates.

 The selected candidate must have a valid South Carolina driver's license within 30 days of hire.
 The following training is required within 3 months of employment: ICS 100, 200, 700, & 800.

 Candidates must provide copies of documentation verifying their eligibility credentials with the completed application to include:

 In addition to the above, candidates must also be able to: drive an emergency vehicle, have excellent communications skills (in person, over the radio/telephone, and written), work a variety of shifts, perform a wide variety of duties with accuracy and speed under pressure, provide basic/advanced life support patient care, follow safety protocols, read maps and find locations within the County, perform calmly in emergency situations, and other EMT/Paramedic related duties.

 Knowledge must include, but is not limited to: laws and regulations of US DOT, FCC, DEA and SCDHEC in regard to the practice of emergency medical services, County and EMS policies and procedures, Charleston County geography, vehicle extrication and rescue principles, patient stabilization, medical terminology, and defensive driving techniques.
 The EMT/Paramedic is responsible for providing basic/advanced life support patient care, communicating appropriately, ensuring the readiness of vehicles and equipment, maintaining uniforms and stations, attending training, and following safety guidelines and medical protocols.